Using TPA to count linear extensions: Introduction

+For example, if the partial order states that $1 \preceq 3$ and $2 \preceq 4$, then the permutation $(\sigma(1),\sigma(2),\sigma(3),\sigma(4)) = (1,3,2,4)$ would be a linear extension.
+However, $(4,1,3,2)$ would not since the position of 4 is 1, which is smaller than the position of 2 which is 4.
+This definition follows that of Karzanov and Khatchyan~\cite{karzanovk1991}.
+Note that some authors such as~\cite{alons2008} define the linear extension to be the permutation $\sigma^{-1}$ rather than $\sigma$.

-Our goal here is to efficiently count the number of linear extensions, which we denote $L(P)$.
-In general, finding $L(P)$ is a {\#}P complete problem~\cite{brightwellw1991}, and so instead of an exact deterministic method, we develop a randomized approximation method.
+Let $\linext$ denote the set of linear extensions of a particular poset.
+Our goal here is to efficiently count the number of linear extensions, $\#(\linext)$.
+Finding $\#(\linext)$ is a {\#}P complete problem~\cite{brightwellw1991} for general partial orders, and so instead of an exact deterministic method, we develop a randomized approximation method.

 There are many applications of this problem.
 Morton et al.~\cite{mortonpssw2009} have shown that a particular type of convex rank test for nonparametric models can be reduced to counting linear extensions.
 Many data sets such as athletic competitions or product comparisons do not have results for every possible pairing, but instead have an incomplete set of comparisons.
 Counting linear extensions can be used to develop estimates of the actual rank of the items involved (see~\cite{fishburng1975}.)